pagekite/upagekite/README.md

 4. The script runs whatever got installed as `bootstrap/stage_2.py`

-(Whether this is (or isn't) a sane way to keep devices in the field up to date, is left as an exercise for the reader... but it's great for development!)
+(Whether this is (or isn't) a sane way to keep devices in the field up to date, is left as an exercise for the reader... probably not without some form of digital signatures!
+But it's great for development.)

 ### Bootstrap web server: python3 web server